matthewdhanley/jetson-tx2/getting_started/README.md

 ### What is JetPack?

 ### How Do I Get JetPack?
 JetPack is required to be downloaded onto a "host" computer before it is flashed onto the TX2.
 Why?
 JetPack is designed to run a x86_64 Linux PC, but the Jetson has an [ARM architecture](https://en.wikipedia.org/wiki/ARM_architecture).
 Note that it is reccommended this process is performed with a host machine running Ubuntu 14.04.
 I performed it using Ubuntu 16.04.
+You should plan on this process taking about 1.5 hours from start to finish.

 1. Download [JetPack](https://developer.nvidia.com/embedded/jetpack) from NVIDIA.
 (I downloaded JetPack 3.1).
 You may need to make an account with NVIDIA to download.
 This downloads a file called something along the lines of `JetPack-L4T-3.1-linux-x64.run`.